 Bat guano (i.e. bat dung or bat excreta) is recognized across countries globally and is judiciously sold and utilized in agriculture as a bio-fertilizer to completely enhance the fertility of soils (Grantina-Ievina & Ievinsh 2015, De Leon et al. 2018).
 It is composed of microorganisms advantageous to crops and soil.
 To the soil, these microorganisms, by loosening the soil particles, help improve air space and water-retention capacity.
 Bat guano can be introduced directly into the soil, or it can be transformed into a liquid form and used on plants or distributed via irrigation processes (Dimkić et al. 2020).
 Despite these advantages, it has been reported that in regions that highly patronize the use of guano as biological fertilizers, both agriculturists and consumers of foods/livestock are at highrisk of infection following contact with guano-inhabiting food-borne pathogenic microorganisms that can infect livestock and foods (Wolkers-Rooijackers et al. 2019, Dimkić et al. 2020).
 The existence of pathogenic bacteria involved in animal and human diseases (such as enteric bacteria, etc.) has long been reported (Wolkers-Rooijackers et al. 2019, Dimkić et al. 2020, Gerbáčová et al. 2020).

-Bat guano is also a well-suited substance for the growth and multiplication of fungisuch as fungal pathogens implicated in human and animal infections, opportunistic pathogens and others(Novakova 2009, Ogorek et al 2016, Cunha et al. 2020, Wasti et al. 2021, Gutierrez-Granados et al. 2024).
+Bat guano is also a well-suited substance for the growth and multiplication of fungi,such as fungal pathogens implicated in human and animal infections, opportunistic pathogens and others(Novakova 2009, Ogorek et al 2016, Cunha et al. 2020, Wasti et al. 2021, Gutierrez-Granados et al. 2024).
 Investigations on the fungal diversity in bat guanosamples from caves in areas of Western France (Pays de la Loire), Serbia (Ogorelička Pećina Cave), Malaysia (Madai cave), Brazil and Mexico were done (Larcher et al. 2003, Ulloa et al. 2006, Cunha et al. 2020, Wasti et al. 2021, Gutierrez-Granados et al. 2024).
 They reported a high diversity in fungi population viz;Aspergillus, Penicillium, Cladosporium, Rhizopus species, pathogenic keratinophilic fungi (Chrysosporium lobatum, Ch.
 Pruinosum,Ch. pseudomerdarium, Ch. merdarium, Trichophyton terrestre, Myceliophthora thermophila, Scopulariopsis brevicaulis, and Aphanoascus fulvescens), and pathogenic yeasts (Meyerozyma guilliermondii and Candida glabrata)Larcher et al. (2003) and Ulloa et al. (2006).
 Ulloa et al. (2006) recovered pathogenic fungal species (Sporothrix sp., Aphanoascus fulvescens, Meyerozyma guilliermondii, Candida ciferrii, and Candida catenulata) from guano samples obtained from various caves in Mexico (State of Guerrero).
 Among the guano-borne pathogenic fungi, the utmost concern is on dimorphic human pathogenic forms, which are recognized etiologic agents of life-threatening diseases in certain regions where they are prevalent.
 The diseases include, endemic mycoses, and histoplasmosis caused by Blastomyces dermatitidis/Coccidioides immitis, and Histoplasma capsulatum, respectively (Dimkić et al. 2020).
 Aspergillus fumigatus (etiologic agent of invasive pulmonary mycosis in immunosuppressed patients) was recovered from bat guano samples in Slovakia (Domica and Čertova Caves).
 Therefore, it is important to investigate and understand the fungal diversity in bat guano, because the presence of these fungal species can result in to increase in zoonotic disease occurrence and give rise to new emerging zoonotic diseases.
 In addition, the WHO’s idea of “One Health” emphasizes the goal to “articulate the interrelationship and connection between animal and human health to the health and safety of the environments in which they coexist”.